peacey/split-vpn/README.md

 11. Now you can exit the UDM/P. If you would like to start the VPN client at boot, please read on to the next section.

 12. If your VPN provider doesn't support IPv6, it is recommended to disable IPv6 for that VLAN in the UDMP settings, or on the client, so that you don't encounter any delays.
 If you don't disable IPv6, clients on that network will try to communicate over IPv6 first and fail, then fallback to IPv4.
 This creates a delay that can be avoided if IPv6 is turned off completely for that network or client.

+13. Note that the WireGuard protocol is practically stateless, so there is no way to know whether the connection stopped working except by checking that you didn't receive a handshake within 3 minutes or some higher interval.
+This means if you want to automatically bring down the split-vpn rules when WireGuard stops working and bring it back up when it starts working again, you need to write an external script to check the last handshake condition every few seconds and act on it (not covered here).

 </details>

 ## How do I run this at boot?